HITS-AIN/Spherinator/docs/spherinator.md

 ## Exporting to ONNX

 A trained model can be exported to [ONNX](https://onnx.ai/) for deployment outside of PyTorch.
-The `export_onnx` function loads a checkpoint and its corresponding CLI config, and writes three ONNX files to `export_path`:
+The {py:func}`~spherinator.models.export_onnx` function loads a checkpoint and its corresponding CLI config, and writes three ONNX files to `export_path`:

 | File | Description |